eth-act/zkevm-book/src/trees/external/preconditions.md

 Thus, real-time proving is an **absolute requirement** to replace re-execution at L1 and maintain the same block time and finality cadence.

+#### A Standardized Definition for L1

+To align the efforts of zkVM teams, the Ethereum Foundation has proposed a set of concrete targets that define real-time proving for L1 integration.
+These standards ensure that provers are not only fast but also secure, accessible, and practical.

+  * **Latency:** A proof must be generated in **≤ 10 seconds** for 99% of mainnet blocks.
+This leaves a \~2-second buffer within the 12-second slot for network propagation.
+  * **Security:** Proofs must provide at least **128 bits of security**.
+An initial 100-bit level may be acceptable temporarily, but 128 bits is the long-term goal.
+  * **Proof Size:** The final proof must be **≤ 300 KiB** and must not rely on recursive wrappers that use trusted setups.
+  * **Code:** The entire prover stack must be **fully open source**.

 #### Technological Foundations

 Achieving real-time proving relies on a combination of cryptographic and engineering advances.
 At the heart of this effort are special virtual machines called zkVMs, which allow us to run Ethereum’s state transition logic and produce a short proof that the computation was done correctly.